devbymike/mk3y.com/_posts/2014-09-28-Rebooting-the-site.md

 ---
 layout: post

 title: Rebooting The Site
-author: Mike
 permalink: /rebooting-the-site/
-categories: Motivation
 banner_image: "/media/desk.jpg"
-featured: true
-comments: true

-dsq_thread_id:
-  - 220131897
+categories: Projects

 ---

-As a professional front end developer, having a broken & crappy personal website has been somewhat of a thorn in my side.
+As a professional full stack developer, having a broken & crappy personal website has been somewhat of a thorn in my side.
 That thing I'm always meaning to get around to working on, but never do.
 And it certainly doesn't help me career-wise.
+Not very 'professional'

+Back in 2009 when I launched myself as MK3Y, LLC I was blogging regularly.

 <!--more-->